SakiyaBackups/anti-phish-advanced/README.md

     message.channel.send(`Phishing link detected by ${message.author}.
 Clicking this link may put your account at risk.`);
 });

-fish.init(client); //initialize fishing client, DO THIS BEFORE YOU LOGIN. client.login('TOKEN'); //login to discord.
+fish.init(client, version); //initialize fishing client, DO THIS BEFORE YOU LOGIN.
+Pass version if you would like, default is the latest djs version. client.login('TOKEN'); //login to discord.
 ```